CSC207-2023Y-UofT/course-project-thechessteam/README.md

 ### Castling
 <!--- before and after castling, write about the conditions --->
-If neither the king or the rook has moved, and the king is not in check, clicking on the king shows the castling spot, two squares left or right of the king.
+If neither the king nor the rook has moved, and the king is not in check, clicking on the king shows the castling spot, two squares left or right of the king.
 Clicking on the square afterwards activates castling.
 <p float="left">
     <img src="https://i.imgur.com/2rXFcHp.png" width="49%" />
     <img src="https://i.imgur.com/4tVivzL.png" width="49%" />